-- Gold Standard: See a cardiologist.
+- You could go see a cardiologist.
 Check out the murmur.
 Get a diagnosis.
 Make sure it’s nothing serious.

-- Reality Check: A cardiology referral is expensive, usually between $300 and $600.
-Many clients ask me: Is this necessary?
+- But then again, a cardiology referral is expensive, usually $300–$600.
+Is this really necessary?

 Here are a few things your vet will consider before referring you for a cardiac workup: